gabimarti/pscan/README.md

-    usage: pscan.py [-h] [-r RANGE] [-w] [-p PORTS [PORTS ...]] [-m MESSAGE] [-e] [-t TIMEOUT] [-v {0,1,2}]
+    usage: pscan.py [-h] [-r RANGE] [-w] [-p PORTS [PORTS ...]] [-m MESSAGE] [-e] [-t TIMEOUT] [-i DELAYBETWEENIP] [-o DELAYBETWEENPORT]
+                [-d MAXTHREADS] [-v {0,1,2,3,4,5}] [-l]

-    Python Multithread Network Scanner v0.0.1
+    Python Multithread Network Scanner v0.1.0

     optional arguments:
       -h, --help            show this help message and exit -r RANGE, --range RANGE
                             Specify the network range in CIDR format.
 If not provided, an attempt is made to autodetect a local class C range.
 Example: 192.168.1.0/24
       -w, --wanauto         If this option is set (and no -r has been specified), an automatic class C range will be set for the current Wan IP.
       -p PORTS [PORTS ...], --ports PORTS [PORTS ...]
                             Specify a list of ports to scan.
 Default value: [21, 22, 25, 80, 110, 3389, 9100]
       -m MESSAGE, --message MESSAGE
                             Message to send to host.
 If empty (-m ''), then not message is sent.
       -e, --waitresponse    Wait response from host after sending Message (if sent).
 If this is enable then only ports with response are shown Default value: False
       -t TIMEOUT, --timeout TIMEOUT
                             Timeout in seconds on port connection.
-Default value:
+Default value: 2 -i DELAYBETWEENIP, --delaybetweenip DELAYBETWEENIP
-                            2
-      -v {0,1,2}, --verbose {0,1,2}
-                            Increase output verbosity.
+                            Delay in milliseconds (enter integer) between IP threads.
+Default value: 20 -o DELAYBETWEENPORT, --delaybetweenport DELAYBETWEENPORT
+                            Delay in milliseconds (enter integer) between PORT threads.
+Default value: 5 -d MAXTHREADS, --maxthreads MAXTHREADS
+                            Maximum number of simultaneous threads.
+Default value: 16384 -v {0,1,2,3,4,5}, --verbose {0,1,2,3,4,5}
+                            Debug verbose to console when testing.
                             Default value: 0
+                             0 = No verbose
+                             1 = CRITICAL
+                             2 = ERROR
+                             3 = WARNING
+                             4 = INFO
+                             5 = DEBUG
+      -l, --logtofile       If set, log messages are saved in a file named pscan.log instead of on screen.

-    Simple scanning of specific ports on a network.
+    Simple scanning of specific ports in a network range.

  ![pscan screenshot](pscan.png)